• Skip to primary navigation

 • Bake for 40-50 minutes, or until the cake tests clean (be sure to test just the cake part and don't test too far down so that you hit the rhubarb layer).
 The cake should be quite golden.

-• Remover from the oven and allow to stand in the pan for 5 minutes.
+• Remove from the oven and allow to stand in the pan for 5 minutes.
 Run a knife around the edges of the pan, then place a large plate over-top of the cake pan.
 Invert the cake onto the plate.

 • Serve warm, garnished with a dusting of icing sugar and/or a dollop of sweetened whipped cream or vanilla ice cream.